apache/airflow/docs/apache-airflow/core-concepts/executor/index.rst

 The following methods must be overridden at minimum to have your executor supported by Airflow:

 * ``sync``: Sync will get called periodically during executor heartbeats.
 Implement this method to update the state of the tasks which the executor knows about.
 Optionally, attempting to execute queued tasks that have been received from the scheduler.
-* ``execute_async``: executes a command asynchronously.
+* ``execute_async``: Executes a command asynchronously.
 A command in this context is an Airflow CLI command to run an Airflow task.
 This method is called (after a few layers) during executor heartbeat which is run periodically by the scheduler.
 In practice, this method often just enqueues tasks into an internal or external queue of tasks to be run (e.g. ``KubernetesExecutor``).
 But can also execute the tasks directly as well (e.g. ``LocalExecutor``).
 This will depend on the executor.

 Optional Interface Methods to Implement